cranberrysama/Farmsim/README.md

 - **NPV_from_Networth**:
     Net Present Value calculated from the present value of the farm's ending net worth.

-- **NPV_from_Netreturns**:
-    Net Present Value calculated from the discounted sum of net returns (net cash flow) generated over the simulation period.

 - **IRR**:
     Internal Rate of Return of the simulated farm's cash flow.